Avalanche-Team1-DAO-Kenya/Lottery-DAO/README.md

    - Economical for both users and operators

 ## 🔮 Vision
-Lottery-DAO represents the future of decentralized gaming.
+Lottery-DAO represents the future of decentralized lottery.
 By combining blockchain transparency with user-friendly design, we're creating an inclusive platform that appeals to both crypto veterans and newcomers.
 Stay tuned for exciting new features and community initiatives!

 ## 📊 Project Status
 ![Development Status](https://img.shields.io/badge/Status-Active-success?style=for-the-badge)